 With the numerous bird species found in this park.
 This has made the park a bird spot, as visitors are able to spot over 600 species of bird here.
 Number of water birds are seen at the kisenyi landing sites.
-There are several aquatic birds such as the White-faced Whistling, Spur-winged Plovers, Squacco Heron, Fish Eagle, Pink and white backed Pelicans, Long tailed Cormorants, African Jacana, Yellow backed Weavers, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, the Black Crake and the Knob-billed Ducks along the impressive Kazinga Channel in the park.
+There are several aquatic birds such as the White-faced Whistling, Spur-winged Plovers, Squacco Heron, Fish Eagle, Pink and white backed Pelicans, long tailed Cormorants, African Jacana, Yellow backed Weavers, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, the Black Crake and the Knob-billed Ducks along the impressive Kazinga Channel in the park.

-This Chimpanzee Tracking activity within the Kyambura Gorge that gorges for just a small cost can be included to any other Uganda Safari activity within Queen Elizabeth and offers you a holistic adventure of this splendid national park.
+This chimpanzee tracking activity within the Kyambura Gorge that gorges for just a small cost can be included to any other Uganda Safari activity within Queen Elizabeth and offers you a holistic adventure of this splendid national park.

 Lots of accommodation facilities do surround the park in any angle.
-Queen Elizabeth National Park looks to be the park with high number of accommodation facilities all over, both inside and outside the park as it is easy to reach the park from any side, having a number of entrance, and easily accessible.
+Queen Elizabeth National Park looks to be the park with high number of accommodation facilities all over, both inside and outside the park as it is easy to reach the park from any side, having a number of entrances, and easily accessible.
 The park has facilities ranging from budget to midrange to luxury.
 If you want to sleep in the hearts of the park overlooking the Kazinga channel, Mweya Safari lodge, a luxury lodge facility with good rate is available, however number of other luxury facilities such as Parkside Safari lodge, Katara Lodge, Elephant Plain Lodge, Mazike Lodge to mention but a few.
 For any budget, you will get where to sleep, no need to worry.

 Located in western Uganda, shared by districts of Kasese, Bundibugyo and Bushenyi, Queen Elizabeth National Park is 1978km2 in size.
 The park lies 5-6 hours from

-Kampala on a surfaced road via Mbarara, and can be reached on a dirt road or Kampala via Fort portal which is a shorter route.
-The park, can as well easily be accessed through Kigali – Rwanda, via Gatuna border
+Kampala on a surfaced road via Mbarara and can be reached on a dirt road or Kampala via Fort portal which is a shorter route.
+The park can as well easily be accessed through Kigali – Rwanda, via Gatuna border.

 It includes parts of Lakes Edward and George which are linked by Kazinga channel and other attractions.
 Accessing the park from Kampala is either on tarmac through Mbarara (420 kames) or Fort Portal via Kasese (410 kms).
 The park is 5-6 hours from Kampala on surface road via Mbarara.